 Frogs of the family Dicroglossidae were previously placed under Family Ranidae as the subfamily Dicroglossinae.
 But recent molecular analysis has shown that these frogs deserved to be in a separate family.
 There are very few external features that unites them.
 They have a free living tadpole stage whisch posesses keratinous mouth parts.
-Five genera (Euplyctis, Fejervarya, Hoplobatrachus, Nannophrys, Sphaerotheca) are recorded from Sri Lanka.
+Thirteen species in five genera (Euplyctis, Zakerana, Hoplobatrachus, Nannophrys, Sphaerotheca) are recorded from Sri Lanka.
 Most of the Sri Lankan species are associated with the aquatic environment except the genus Sphaerotheca.The genus Nannophrys is endemic to Sri Lanka.

 Genus - Euphlyctis Fitzinger, 1843

 These are entirely aquatic frogs.
 They have well developed webbing.
 Two species are known from Sri Lanka.
-Both species preffer still waters but E. cyanophlyctis is also seen in flowing waters.
-E. cyanophlytis is distributed throught Sri Lanka.
-This frog has the abilty to skip over the surface of water and has earned the name 'Skipper frog'.
-E. hexadactyla is distributed in the lowlands of Sri Lanka.
+Both species prefer still waters but E. cyanophlyctis is also seen in flowing waters.
+Euphlyctis cyanophlytis is distributed throughout Sri Lanka.
+This frog has the ability to skip over the surface of water and has earned the name 'Skipper frog'.
+Euphlyctis hexadactylus is distributed in the lowlands of Sri Lanka.
 It is the only known frog to feed on plant matter.

 Species of Euplyctis in Sri Lanka

 Euphlyctis cyanophlyctis (Schneider, 1799)